 I’d be curious to see how long it takes machines to understand this dichotomy.

-Walter Johnstone - Impro
+Keith Johnstone - Impro

 One of my all-time favorites.
 I had to read it twice before I really understood and appreciated it.
 I think Johnstone’s framework describing status is relevant here: